 6. Curly Afro

 There are so many ways to style curly hair.
-Try this brushed out style to create a big afro style.
+This brushed-out style is one of our favorite ways because it creates a big afro style and shows off your volume.

 7. Short Curls

 Keep your look short and sweet with a pixie.
-Use a gel, like TRESemmé Flawless Curls Defining Gel, to define your curls.
+Use a gel, like SheaMoisture Papaya & Neroli All Day Frizz Control Milk Gel to define your curls.
 If you prefer a brushed-out look, you can opt for gently brushing your curls out after styling.

 8. Coily ‘Fro